Dorlin near Acharacle, ArgyllGuest Rating

 - Towels (per person)

 Bed linen and towels are available to hire by overseas guests only.
 Guests bringing their own linen should note that the double bed has a king-size duvet.
 The first £30 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by electric storage heaters and open fire (starter pack INCLUDED).
 WiFi is INCLUDED for email checking and general web browsing.
 Not suitable for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 There is a storage building and separate parking area adjoining the cottage to which the Estate may occasionally require right of access.
-A maximum of 2 dogs are welcome at an additional charge**.
+A maximum of 2 dogs are welcome at an additional charge*.
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 *Please note: Pets should not be allowed in the bedrooms or on the furniture, or be left unsupervised in the property.